Yanno693/D3D3D/README.md

 ## Prerequisites

-- Visual Studio 2019
+- Visual Studio 2019 with C++ development kit
 - A DirectX 11 compatible graphic card

 ### How to install

-Clone the repository, locate the .sln file, open int with VS2019 and, compile and run.
+Clone the repository, locate the .sln file, open it with VS2019, compile and run.

 # Screenshots